 Sexual and Reproductive Health

-Items for sexual and reproductive health fall under class 10.
-Some examples include menstrual cups, non-chemical birth control and other medical supplies pertaining to reproductive organs for medical purposes.
+Some examples include menstrual cups, non-chemical birth control methods, and other medical supplies pertaining to reproductive organs.

-Items such as body composition monitors, heart rate monitors, thermometers for medical purposes, and other diagnostic equipment fall under class 10.
+Items such as body composition monitors, heart rate monitors, thermometers for medical purposes, and other diagnostic equipment all fall under Class 10.

 Medical Furniture and Clothing

 A lot of the furniture and clothing found in hospitals will qualify as medical supplies.

-Other Medical Supplies
+Assorted Medical Supplies

-Nursing aids, protective hearing materials, and things like the plastic tips on crutches all fall under trademark class 10.
+Nursing aids, protective hearing materials, and things like the plastic tips on crutches all fall under Trademark Class 10.

 Items Not Included in Class 10

-- Wheelchairs and mobility scooters (Cl.
-12)
+- Wheelchairs and mobility scooters (Class 12)

-- Massage tables and hospital beds (Cl.
-20)
+- Massage tables and hospital beds (Class 20)